urbans0ft/fclip/README.md

 ## Pasting

-    fclip -v
+    fileclip -v

-`fclip -v` checks if the clipboard contains a file reference and pastes it to the current location.
+`fileclip -v` checks if the clipboard contains a file reference and pastes it to the current location.
 It simulates pressing `ctrl + v`.

 # Changes